What You Should Know When Buying a Home

 Generally speaking, you only need sewer location services if you are preparing to do work on your sewer line.
 Many modern sewer lines do not feature locator wires (wires installed alongside sewer lines to help plumbers locate the sewer line in the future).
 Consequently, if you know you have to excavate your sewer line, you will need sewer locator services first.
 Sewer location services are crucial to ensuring that only the necessary areas are excavated when sewer work is completed, limiting the amount of damage and mess on your property.

 Send us a message online to learn more about our plumbing inspection and sewer location services.
-H. L. Moe Co., Inc. has decades of experience working on residential plumbing systems in the Glendale area, and we are always happy to help new homeowners.
+Moe Plumbing Services. has decades of experience working on residential plumbing systems in the Glendale area, and we are always happy to help new homeowners.